fracarb/poorly-dice/README.md

 # Dice Roll Simulation in MATLAB/OCTAVE

-**A poor man version for dice rolling probabilities inspired by anydice.**
+**A poor man version of anydice for dice rolling probabilities in MATLAB/OCTAVE.**

 The `poorly_dice` function simulates dice rolls and calculates various statistics of the distribution of results.
 It is designed to accept input in specific formats and generate representative graphs of the distribution.